NANOmodules/NANO-Minipops/readme.md

 The hardware consists in an Arduino Uno including it shield with 9 slide switches, 2 rotary potentiometers and 1 LED.
 Software in the CODE folder contains all the necessary to convert your Arduino Uno in a Minipops drum box.

+**Click on the image to watch the presentation video!**

 [![NANO-Minipops](https://i.imgur.com/2D7elDDl.png)](https://www.youtube.com/watch?v=v7ahzl_3tDo&t=2s "NANO Minipops Presentation")

+Link of the video: https://www.youtube.com/watch?v=v7ahzl_3tDo&t=2s

 Jan project info: https://janostman.wordpress.com/the-o2-source-code/